 Gotta give the edge to Samsung Odyssey.
 They have a beautiful AMOLED display, same as on Oculus Rift, but this time it is backed with higher resolution.Oculus Rift resolution is something that needs to be improved upon… AND SOON.
-1,440 x 1600 resolution per eye improvement can be felt when you are playing VR games compared to Rift and Vive, especially when display is capable of showing such deep colors through AMOLED screen.
+1,440 x 1600 resolution per eye improvement can be felt when you are playing VR games compared to Rift and Vive, especially when the display is capable of showing such deep colours through AMOLED screen.

 Field of View is exactly the same on both Odyssey, Rift and Vive.
 It’s also something that would benefit VR world a great deal IF we figured out how to increase FOV in games.
-Otherwise we’ll be looking through binoculars forever.
+Otherwise, we’ll be looking through binoculars forever.

 IPD range difference is interesting.
 If you are one of these people whose eyes are very close together (57-60mm), then Oculus Rift is a better fit for you.
 If your eyes are wide apart (71+mm), Odyssey is better.